AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

 ``small_dens``.

-If you are interested in using more realistic and sophisticated equations of state, you should download the ` <https://github.com/starkiller-astro/Microphysics>`__ repository.
-This is a collection of microphysics routines that are compatible with the codes.
+If you are interested in using more realistic and sophisticated equations of state, you should download the `Microphysics <https://github.com/starkiller-astro/Microphysics>`__ repository.
+This is a collection of microphysics routines that are compatible with the BoxLib codes.
 We refer you to the documentation in that repository for how to set it up and for information on the equations of state provided.
 That documentation also goes into more detail about the details of the EOS code, in case you are interested in how it works (and in case you want to develop your own EOS).